 Anyway, Colonel Trautman and embassy official Robert Griggs (Kurtwood Smith) ask Rambo’s help to go into Afghanistan to help resupply some rebel freedom fighters.
 Rambo refuses.
 Colonel Trautman isn’t much of a soldier as he gets caught by the Russians within seconds of stepping foot in the desert.

-One of my favorite moments is when Griggs immediately returns to the monastery to let Rambo know Trautman is captured.
+One of my favorite moments is when Griggs immediately travels all the way back to the remote monastery to let Rambo know Trautman is captured.
 He melodramatically says, “I just thought you should know.”
 Then he quietly starts to walk away.
 A phone call would of sufficed.

-Of course at that point Rambo volunteers to go into Afghanistan to rescue Trautman and then we get to the stuff we’re really here for – the action.
+Of course we need that scene so Rambo can volunteer to go into Afghanistan to rescue Trautman and then we get to the stuff we’re really here for – the action.

 But we still have to wait a long time for that to happen and the movie continues at a leisurely pace to familiarize Rambo and us with the plight of these Afghan rebels and to learn a little bit about their culture.
 The film cuts between Trautman getting tortured and Rambo listening to his Afghan allies and playing dead goat polo – a scene I always thought was very unexciting.